 Increased Cognitive Flexibility

 A small 2015 study involving 22 healthy adults showed that supplemental L-tyrosine enhanced cognitive flexibility, the ability to switch between tasks or modalities of thought.
-This result was attributed largely to the fact that L-tyrosine increases brain levels of dopamine, which is believed to control cognitive flexibility.
+This result was attributed mostly to the fact that L-tyrosine increases brain levels of dopamine, which is believed to control cognitive flexibility.

 ADHD Treatment and Focus Enhancement

-How it Works
+How It Works

 Where to Buy